 Here are vehicles for bringing your customer engagement strategy to life.

 It would be best to strive to put your best foot forward while engaging with omnichannel marketing.
 Positive messaging and open communication help here, with a vital part of omnichannel marketing being the ever-important welcome email.

 You should always check if you have yet to see any opportunities with omnichannel marketing.
 Other than email marketing, ensuring you have lines of communication with your audience is the key to customer engagement.
 This can range from social media to live chat on your website.

 Omnichannel marketing aims to answer the question: “How can we enhance the customer’s experience?”
 This is true whether it’s strictly a shopping experience, trying to cater to your customers everywhere, or aiming to improve the experience in real-time.

 Make Good Use of Social Media

 Engaging with customers over social media and listening to feedback improves your brand.
 To succeed, you need to have your finger firmly on the pulse.
-Reports show that over half of the world population uses social media.
+Reports show that over half of the world's population uses social media.

 No matter which networks you decide on, don’t just connect.
 The power is in engaging with customers.

 This isn’t to say that it’s wise to start creating memes and retweeting everything your customers say with one of your hashtags.
 Always understand your audience and the purpose of your engagement with them.
-For example, an ecommerce store that focuses on selling books can share stories of new best-sellers and talk about big sales on social media.
+For example, an ecommerce store that sells books can share stories of new best-sellers and talk about big sales on social media.
 However, it wouldn’t make sense for them to start sharing stories about general marketing or other industries.

 Stay in Touch with Your VIPs